rtmigo/dmk_py/README.md

 [![Generic badge](https://img.shields.io/badge/Python-3.7+-blue.svg)](#)
 [![Generic badge](https://img.shields.io/badge/OS-Linux%20|%20macOS%20|%20Windows-blue.svg)](#)

+**This is experimental code.
+It is not ready to use.
+This description is also a draft.**

+---

 `ksf` encrypts individual data entries.
 Entries can be added, updated and removed.
 Entries are files or strings.